It All Depends

 - join a writers’ group or club and let these trusted folk give feedback

 Don’t let that be said of you!
-If your deepest desire is to be a novelist, your path will ascend above that kind of nonsense.
+If your deepest desire is to be a novelist, your path should ascend above that kind of nonsense.

 Stop Spinning Your Wheels